COLECTOR097/Calculator/README.md

 # Calculator

-This is simple wich i made in android studio.
+This is simple calculator app wich i made in android studio.